-There is a balance that you will want to reach.
-You want to find the best tools for you and spend the time necessary to learn how to use them.
+There is a balance.
+Find the best tools for you and spend the time necessary to learn how to use them.

 Some people love new shiny things and get caught up buying and trying everything under the sun.

-There are however distractions that you could avoid.
-When you are on the computer writing an article, do not visit your favorite social media site.
+There are, however, distractions that you could avoid.
+When writing an article on the computer, do not visit your favorite social media site.
 You can do that at a later time.

-When you are posting on your social media sites, do not scroll down the news feeds to see what your friends are up to.
-Post then log off.
+When posting on your social media sites, do not scroll down the news feeds to see what your friends are up to.
+Post, then log off.
 You can socialize when your work is done.

-Turn all of your notifications off on your smartphone when you are in the studio.
+Turn all your notifications off on your smartphone while in the studio.
 You do not need to look at your phone every time a notification dings.
 Keep the phone on only for emergencies.

-If you get distracted by the television on or radio, turn them off.
+If you get distracted by the television or radio, turn them off.

-Tell people in the house that you are going to be working for a specific amount of time, and you can not be distracted unless there is an emergency.
+Tell people in the house that you will be working for a specific amount of time and you can not be distracted unless there is an emergency.

 As you can see, there are many ways you can eliminate distractions.
-You will be amazed at how much extra time you will have just by getting rid of unnecessary distractions.
+You will be amazed at how much extra time you will have just by removing unnecessary distractions.